Music Career Finder

 Compare the PROs by reading the info on their websites, and talking directly to their member services people.
 Then choose the one which seems best for you.

-Choose some tracks from your catalogue to export into high-quality MP3 (preferably 320kbps) and WAV files (preferably 24bit, 48kHz).
 You should also create instrumental stems of your songs in case the lyrics don’t fit with the intended use.

 When you are uploading your tracks to music libraries you will be asked to provide a description for each track.
-It’s important to have accurate and clear descriptions, since this is what is often used to search databases.
-The written description of your music is one important way that people can find it.

-6. Metadata is a must
+6. Metadata Is a Must

 Embed all tracks with complete metadata.
 Metadata is crucial so that prospective licensees can contact you, get your permission to use the song, and use the correct kind of license.